Sizzle & Shine: Hot Tips for Cast Iron Cookware Care

 3. The Heat Dance

 Cast iron loves gentle heat.
 When cooking, start with low to medium heat, allowing the pan to warm up gradually.
 Once it’s nice and toasty, you can crank up the heat without worries.
-Remember, patience is key here – your cast iron will reward you with evenly cooked meals and a lifetime of culinary bliss.
+Remember, patience is key here – your cast iron will reward you with evenly cooked meals.

 4. Say No to Soaking

-Unlike a relaxing bubble bath, cast iron dislikes long soaks in water.
-Water can be its kryptonite, leading to rust and potential damage.
-So, resist the urge to submerge your pan in a tub of water.
+Cast iron hates long soaks in water.
+Water can be its kryptonite, leading to rust and potential damage, so resist the urge to submerge your pan in a tub of water.
 Instead, give it a quick rinse, dry it promptly, and show it some love with a light coat of oil.

 5. Stubborn Stains & Rust

 Sometimes, even the toughest pans can develop stubborn stains.
-But don’t worry, we’ve got a secret weapon for you: baking soda!
+The secret to cleaning them?
+Baking soda.
 Mix a paste of baking soda and water, apply it to the stained areas, and let it work its magic for a few minutes.
-Gently scrub with a soft brush or sponge, and watch those stains disappear.
-Rinse, dry and season as usual, and your cast iron will be back to its gleaming self!
+Gently scrub with a soft brush or sponge and watch those stains disappear.
+Rinse, dry and season as usual, and your cast iron will be spick and span again.

 In the unfortunate event that your cast iron forms rust, gently scrub away the rust.
 Start with a dry pan, as moisture can promote further rusting.
 Focus on the rusty areas until the stains begin to lift.
 If scrubbing doesn’t fully remove the rust, create a vinegar mix with equal parts white vinegar and water to clean the pan.
 Place the pan in the solution and let it soak for no longer than 1-2 hours.
 The acidity of vinegar helps dissolve the rust.

-Gently scrub the pan to remove any remaining rust, and rinse it thoroughly with warm water.
+Gently scrub the pan to remove any remaining rust and rinse it thoroughly with warm water.
 Once the rust is removed, thoroughly dry the pan with a towel to prevent any new rust from forming.
-To maintain the pan’s integrity, it’s crucial to re-season it.

 How the Experts Handle Cast Iron Care

 South Africans know the importance of maintaining cast iron potjie pots better than anyone.
-Beer Country duo, Greg Gilowey and Karl Tessendorf, also known as team ‘Rust n Dust’ from Ultimate Braai Master, share drool-worthy recipes and foolproof tips for cast iron care in their latest book, Pots Pans & Potjies.
+Beer Country duo, Greg Gilowey and Karl Tessendorf, share drool-worthy recipes and foolproof tips for cast iron care in their book, Pots Pans & Potjies.

 Images: Beer Country